openebs/website/website/src/blogs/2018-08-29-openebs-0-7-release-pushes-cstor-storage-engine-to-field-trials.md

 ## OpenEBS Control Plane (maya):

 As you use OpenEBS, you realize that you almost never interact with any of the actual components of OpenEBS.
-This is thanks in part to the beauty of Kubernetes and how OpenEBS plugs itself into the kubernetes orchestration layer.
+This is thanks in part to the beauty of Kubernetes and how OpenEBS plugs itself into the Kubernetes orchestration layer.
 You can hardly notice when there is an addition to the control plane that helps provision and manage OpenEBS Volumes.

 Typical Storage Solutions come with a separate heavy-weight control plane, which essentially must do everything that Kubernetes does, albeit for Storage constructs like Pools and Volumes.
 If Storage Volumes and Pools are treated as Containers, then Kubernetes itself can Orchestrate Storage, right?